 - Smannell Field School

-- Woodlands Education Centre
+- The Key Education Centre (Havant)

 In its third year this ambitious arts intervention programme continues to use regular engaging arts and cultural activity to achieve positive social impact for vulnerable young people who have been excluded from mainstream school, or cannot cope in a mainstream learning environment, for a variety of reasons.